mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster.md

     ```

    **OUTPUT EXAMPLE: NO CONFIGURATION ERRORS**
+    ```text
+    Configuring MySQL instance at mysql1:3306 for use in an InnoDB ReplicaSet...

+    This instance reports its own address as mysql1:3306 Clients and other cluster members will communicate with it through this address by default.
+If this is not correct, the report_host MySQL system variable should be changed.
+    Password for new account: *********
+    Confirm password: *********

+    applierWorkerThreads will be set to the default value of 4.

+    Creating user csadmin@%.
+    Account csadmin@% was successfully created.

+    The instance 'mysql1:3306' is valid for InnoDB ReplicaSet usage.

+    Successfully enabled parallel appliers.
     ```
-    ...
-    The instance 'mysql1' is valid to be used in an InnoDB cluster.

-    {
-        "status": "ok"
-    }
-    ```

-11. Repeat the command on mysql2 and mysql3
+12. Repeat the command on mysql2 and mysql3

     <span style="color:blue">My</span><span style="color: orange">SQL </span><span style="background-color:yellow">JS</span>>
     ```js